-5.8 Looked After Children and Previously Looked After Children and those with a Social Worker and care arrangements including contact.
+5.8 Looked After Children and Previously Looked After Children and those with a Social Worker

+The most common reason for children becoming looked after is as a result of abuse or neglect.
+DUTC will ensure that appropriate staff have information about a child's looked after status and care arrangements including contact.
 The Designated Teacher for Looked After Children and Designated Safeguarding Leads have details of the child's social worker, as well as the name and contact details of the local authority's virtual head for children in care.
 They will work with the virtual head to discuss how funding can be best used to support the progress of all children with a Social Worker and meet the needs in their PEP (Personal Education Plan).